UniStuttgart-VISUS/AzureKinectForUE/README.md

 * Install the prerequisites.
 * Clone the repository into the "Plugins" directory of your project.
 * Restart Unreal Engine and check the plugin list for "Azure Kinect for Unreal Engine 5".
+* The [`UAzureKinectDevice`](Source/UnrealAzureKinect/Public/AzureKinectDevice.h) is the core class implementing all the stuff.
+* The `BP_AzureKinectActor` in the plugin's content shows how to put everything together.
+It uses a default instance of `UAzureKinectDevice` called `DefaultAzureKinectDevice`, also located in the plugin's content folder.
+* You can double-click the `DefaultAzureKinectDevice` to test the setup:
+   * Attach the Azure Kinect via USB.
+   * Click the "Refresh" button at the very top of the device configuration.
+This should populate the "Device Selection" list below with the serial number of your device.
+   * Select the device and configure its behaviour.
+   * Click "Start" in the "Camera control" group at the very bottom.
+   * The "Start" button should change to a "Stop" button, and you should start seeing updates in the previews of the textures configured above.
+   * If nothing happens, that is if the "Start" button remains, the device was not found or could not be started.
+In this case, make sure that you have selected an existing device in the dropdown at the top and check the "Output Log" for messages.